acoppes/acoppes/site/_drafts/test-draft.markdown

 Some times what logic should be in a System and what logic should be in a Script is not so obvious, and that is something I want to talk about in this blog post. .

-[^1]: Yes, I tried Unity ECS multiple times during development, it wasn't ready for what I wanted and it was hard to explain to new developers at Ironhide, that is why I decided to avoid it.

-[^2]: When we used LibGDX and Artemis at Gemserk we created our [scripting system](https://blog.gemserk.com/2011/11/13/scripting-with-artemis/), it felt like oviously necessary to customize logic.

 # My process when I don't know the best place for code or logic

 // TODO: explain this more in detail and maybe with examples.

 * I start with scritps both data and logic, then I want to read the data in somewhere else, so I move the data to components, then I want to reuse the logic, I move part of the logic to systems.

+In my experience, each time I detected some logic could be reusable and spent time moving logic from scripts to systems at the end of the day it always felt the right thing to do.

 # Examples

 * In IMI we had the formation as a class, SquadComponent had a Formation class and there we performed all the logic to locate units from a squad in a position.
 It worked but we had some issues...
 We later moved it to FormationComponent and moved the members's position calculation to a system.

-IM examples

-* formations stared as logic in component and scripts, moved to systems
-* show in fog while targeting (vultures sniper tower) is a super specific system only used by that tower
+* In IMI, show in fog while targeting (vultures sniper tower) is a super specific system only used by that tower

-Tips

-* if it is a super transversal feature, like walking, might be in a system
-* if it is super specific feature like one entity doing something in specific level, then script
-* if you don't know it is normally easier to start as script and scale it to a system, move data first to a component and then move the (or parts of the) logic to one or more systems
-* some times for a game a feature is broader than for other games, but if you make it a clean component+system then it is always better

 # Conclusions

+My tips to decide where to put the data and logic:

+* If it is a super transversal feature, like walking, might be in a system
+* If it is super specific feature like one entity doing something in specific level, then logic could be in a script and the data in a blackboard.
+* If you don't know it is normally easier to start as script and scale it to a system, move data first to a component and then move the (or parts of the) logic to one or more systems
+* some times for a game a feature is broader than for other games, but if you make it a clean component+system then it is always better.

 My most important advice for you is to try to make your solution as refactorable as possible in order to support improving it over time, step by step.
 How? well, first by exercising code refactor (and in that process, identify places to make refactoring easier), using a good IDE like Rider and making tools to help you.